zhqian-mia/new_lab_report_3/LabReport3.md

 biomed/bcr605.txt
 biomed/gb-2001-2-7-research0025.txt
 ```
 As the above, this command find all the unique files' name who contain the word "Alcohol" under the `biomed` directory.

+Now, let's move to the third command choice `grep -w "pattern" /path/to/file`